edeas123/aws-terraform-casper/README.md

 ## Example

 Casper `BUILD` is used first to collect and store information about the infrastructure captured in terraform.
-Casper collects the ID of all the resources and save their hash to an S3 bucket.
+Casper collects the ID of all the resources and it to the bucket specified in `CASPER_BUCKET`.

 ```
 $ casper build --root-dir=. --aws-profile=casper_profile